All Episodes

 But there are three others that he could use.

-He could direct the Secretary of the Army he could direct the Secretary of Defense and he could employ the Secure Fences Act of 2006 that empowers the Homeland Security to build a physical barrier enhancement along our southern border.
+And he could employ the Secure Fences Act of 2006 that empowers the Homeland Security to build a physical barrier enhancement along our southern border.

-Remember that's an act that was voted for in favor by Barack Obama was a senator, Hillary Clinton Senator, Joe Biden, Chuck Schumer, all four of them when they were Senators in 2006, voted in favor of that.
+Remember, that's an act that was voted for in favor by Barack Obama was a senator, Hillary Clinton senator, Joe Biden, Chuck Schumer, all four of them when they were senators in 2006 voted in favor of that.

-So you know will there be a judicial challenge?
+So, you know, will there be a judicial challenge?

 Will somebody file a lawsuit?

-Of course they will every time the president sneezes or coughs he's sued.
+Every time the president sneezes or coughs, he's sued.

 But judges are not permitted to substitute their own thinking and judgment in deciding what constitutes an emergency.

-Chuck Schumer he voted for it.
+Chuck Schumer, he voted for it.

 Hillary Clinton voted for it.